djherron/NeSy4VRD/extensibility/protocol/README.md

 ## Instruction types

-The **NeSy4VRD protocol** recognises **9 types of instruction** for declaring customisations of the NeSy4VRD visual relationship annotations of the VRD images:
+The **NeSy4VRD protocol** recognises **9 instruction types** for declaring customisations of the NeSy4VRD visual relationship annotations of the VRD images:
 * 2 instruction types relate to **images** as a whole:
   - the **image name**, `imname`, instruction announces a new image
   - the **remove image**, `rimxxx`, instruction declares the removal of an image's entry from the set of annotatations
 * 7 instruction types relate to **visual relationship annotations** associated with an image:
   - the five **change visual relationship**, `cvr...`, instructions declare changes to one of the five components of an existing annotated visual relationship
   - the **remove visual relationship**, `rvrxxx`, instruction declares the removal of an existing annotated visual relationship
-  - 1the **add visual relationship**, `avrxxx`, instruction declares the introduction of a *new* annotated visual relationship.
+  - the **add visual relationship**, `avrxxx`, instruction declares the introduction of a *new* annotated visual relationship.

 Instances of annotation customisation instructions for the various **types** consist of different numbers of **components**.
 The components of an instruction instance are always delimited with the `;` (**semicolon**) character.
 The number of instruction components per instruction **type** are as follows:
 * the `imname` instruction type: usually 2, but optionally 3